What is cellular IoT? The future of IoT connectivity

 Connected sensors and wearable IoT devices are improving patient care and helping facilities improve operations.
 Cellular connectivity is ideal for wearable devices because it offers the broad coverage needed to ensure patients stay connected when they’re on the go.
 Let’s take a look at a few interesting applications of cellular IoT in healthcare.

-To provide a flow of data in real-time, wristband devices that track health information need to stay connected to a network no matter where their wearers go.
-Elderly users who need continual monitoring of heart rate and vitals can move more freely without worrying about being out of range of their Wi-Fi and alerts can be relayed in real time if an emergency situation arises.
+• Smart Watches: To provide a flow of data in real-time, wristband devices that track health information need to stay connected to a network no matter where their wearers go.
+It’s particularly helpful for elderly users who need continual monitoring of heart rate and vitals – they can move more freely without worrying about being out of range of their Wi-Fi and alerts can be relayed in real time if an emergency situation arises.

-Small cellular IoT devices can deliver highly accurate data to physicians in patients who have chronic medical conditions, such as diabetes.
-Specific readings such as blood glucose and electrocardiogram data can be sent directly to physicians.
+• Patient Health Monitoring: Small cellular IoT devices can deliver highly accurate data to physicians and patients who have chronic medical conditions, such as diabetes.
 Having a particular device tailored to monitoring these symptoms allows for a higher degree of accuracy in potentially dangerous medical situations — and using cellular technology to connect these devices means they can operate more consistently.

 Manufacturing

-Knowing ahead of time when a factory robot is on the verge of breakdown is a huge advantage for manufacturing companies.
-IoT devices can provide that advance notification, allowing operators to deal with emerging problems before they cause unexpected (and costly) downtimes.
-Such predictive maintenance requires stable connectivity, but some manufacturing operations take place in remote areas — especially those used for harvesting raw materials.
-For example, a remote stone quarry may not have high speed LAN connectivity, yet its machinery is still in need of careful maintenance.
-A cellular connection allows IoT devices to monitor those machines as closely as other machines in well-connected factories.
+• Predictive Maintenance: Knowing ahead of time when a factory robot is on the verge of breakdown is a huge advantage for manufacturing companies.
+IoT devices can provide advance notification, allowing operators to deal with emerging problems before they cause unexpected (and costly) downtimes.

-IoT sensors are often used to monitor the amount of fluid pumped in water processing, chemical manufacturing, and power plants to maximize efficiency and prevent malfunctions.
-While chemical factories and power plants in urban settings can utilize existing high-speed internet infrastructure, many of these types of facilities — nuclear power plants, for example — are intentionally placed in remote locations due to environmental and safety concerns.
-Along with this comes a decreased availability of high-speed internet.
+• Smart Pumping in Remote Locations: IoT sensors are often used to monitor the amount of fluid pumped in water processing, chemical manufacturing, and power plants to maximize efficiency and prevent malfunctions.
+While chemical factories and power plants in urban settings can use existing high-speed internet infrastructure, many of these types of facilities — nuclear power plants, for example — are intentionally placed in remote locations due to environmental and safety concerns.
 Cellular technology allows this type of monitoring to take place in any setting.

 Logistics